Donnie Yen: 2020s

 In March 2020, as part of the press tour for Disney's live-action remake of Mulan, when Yen was asked by reporters whether he was interested in appearing in a superhero film, Yen revealed that he had been offered a role in Warner Brothers' Justice League and Aquaman films by Zack Snyder, but turned it down due to scheduling conflicts.
 The role offered was that of Nuidis Vulko, which eventually went to Willem Dafoe.
 Yen joined the cast of John Wick: Chapter 4, which was released in March 2023.
 Yen and the film both received positive reviews from critics.
 In May 2024, it was reported that Yen would star in a John Wick spinoff movie around his assassin character Caine.
 In April 2025, the Caine spinoff was confirmed at CinemaCon to be pushing through, with Yen also directing and Mattson Tomlin writing the script.
+And the title of the spinoff movie is revealed to be simply known as Caine and filming began in Europe in April 2026, and will continue in Hong Kong in late June 2026.
+Yen lends his voice and likeness to the video game Phantom Blade Zero and serves as a creative consultant.

 Martial arts history, style and philosophy

-Yen has exemplified his aptitude, expertise, and skill in an array of combat and martial arts disciplines, being well-versed in Tai chi, Boxing, Kickboxing, Jeet Kune Do, Hapkido, Mixed martial arts, Taekwondo, Karate, Muay Thai, Amateur Wrestling, Brazilian jiu-jitsu, Hung Ga, Sanda, Judo, Shaolin kung fu, Wudangquan, Wing Chun, and Wushu.
+Yen is skilled in martial arts disciplines like Tai Chi, Boxing, Jeet Kune Do, Hapkido, Tang Soo Do, Taekwondo, Karate, Muay Thai, Freestyle Wrestling, Brazilian Jiu-Jitsu, Hung Ga, Sanda, Judo, Shaolin Kung Fu, Wudangquan, Wing Chun, and Wushu.

 Yen describes himself as a mixed martial artist.
-He learned Shaolin kung fu and wudangquan at a young age under his mother's tutelage.
+He learned Shaolin Kung Fu and wudangquan at a young age under his mother's tutelage.
 He then wanted to learn Taekwondo in his teenage years, earning a 6th Dan in the process.
 At the time, the Beijing Wushu Team had a scout in the United States and invited Yen over to Beijing, China, where he began training at the Beijing Sports Institute, the same facility where champion-turned-actor Jet Li trained; this is where the two of them crossed paths for the first time.
 Upon his return to the United States, Yen won gold medals in various wushu competitions.

-Over the course of his life, Yen embarked on a quest to explore and acquire expertise in various other forms of martial arts disciplines; he obtained black and purple belts in Judo and Brazilian jiu-jitsu, respectively, and went on to study Parkour, Wrestling, Muay Thai, Kickboxing, and Boxing under various instructors.
-His exposure to the combat sport mixed martial arts (MMA) was heightened when he went back to the United States from 2000 to 2003.
+Over the course of his life, Yen embarked on a quest to explore and acquire expertise in various other forms of martial arts disciplines; he obtained black and purple belts in Judo and Brazilian Jiu-Jitsu, respectively, and went on to study Wrestling, Muay Thai, and Boxing under various instructors.
+His exposure to the combat sport Mixed Martial Arts (MMA) was heightened when he went back to the United States from 2000 to 2003.
 While making his Hollywood debut, he also took time off to learn the various martial arts forms in preparation for subsequent and future film roles.
 Yen's progress was evident when he returned to the East Asian film industry, where he implemented his newfound knowledge of MMA, showcased in films such as SPL: Sha Po Lang (2005), Flash Point (2007), and Special ID (2013).